MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

 If you enriched entities on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-1. On the Duplicates screen, select **Use enriched entities** at the top of the page.
+1. On the Duplicate records screen, select **Use enriched entities** at the top of the page.

 1. From the **Use enriched entities** pane, choose one or more enriched entities.

-1. Select **Apply**.
+1. Select **Done**.

 ## Define deduplication on a match entity

-1. On the Duplicates screen, select an entity and then **Edit merge preferences**.

-1. In the **Merge preferences** pane, choose one of three options to determine which record to keep if a duplicate is found:
-      - **Most filled**: Identifies the record with most populated attribute fields as the winner record.
-It's the default merge option.
-      - **Most recent**: Identifies the winner record based on the most recency.
-Requires a date or a numeric field to define the recency.
-      - **Least recent**: Identifies the winner record based on the least recency.
-Requires a date or a numeric field to define the recency.

-   1. Optionally, to define deduplication rules on individual attributes of an entity, select **Advanced**.
-For example, you can choose to keep the most recent email AND the most complete address from different records.
-Expand the entity to see all its attributes and define which option to use for individual attributes.
-If you choose a recency-based option, you also need to specify a date/time field that defines the recency.

-   1. Select **Done**.

-1. Once the entities are selected and their merge preference is set, select **Add rule** to define the deduplication rules at an entity level.
+1.On the Duplicate records screen, select an entity and then **Add rule** to define the deduplication rules at an entity level.
    - **Select field**: Choose from the list of available fields from the entity that you want to check for duplicates.
 Choose fields that are likely unique for every single customer.
 For example, an email address, or the combination of name, city, and phone number.
    - **Normalize**: Select from following normalization options for the selected attributes.
      - **Numerals**: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.